Indian Hills Community College will transform the future through education and empowerment.

 The Centerville Campus was completed in 1970 on a 72-acre site in the northwest part of the community.
 Offerings include Arts and Sciences courses and several technical programs, including Animal Science, Construction Technology, Landscape & Turfgrass Technology and Precision Farming.

-A new residence hall opened in 2000 on the Centerville Campus.
+Cooper Creek residence hall opened in 2000 on the Centerville Campus.
 The residence hall underwent a renovation in 2017 that increased the occupancy to 72 students.
+Then in December of 2021 Traxler Hall, apartment style housing, opened with a capacity for 52 students.

 Appanoose County philanthropist Morgan E. Cline has made a generous donation of $500,000 that will facilitate the creation of what will be known as the Morgan E. Cline School of Sustainable Agriculture on the Centerville Campus.
 The complex will include a greenhouse, welcome center, processing center and educational space and the project is expected to catapult Indian Hills and the Centerville community to the forefront of food production in the Midwest.